Vico Ortiz: Career

 Ortiz started their acting career in 2011 when they starred in the short film Oprah's Audience Moves On.
 For the following years, they had many small roles in other shorts and TV shows.

 Around 2017–2018, Ortiz told their agent that they wanted to go for roles of all genders, whether non-binary like them, or not.
 When they were hired for non-queer roles, they started suggesting to the writers that their characters could be non-binary, and some shows accepted to make the change.

 In 2018, they starred in the queer web series Recon, about a group of teenagers attending a secret spy school, as Ren St. Claire, one of the main characters.
 Later that year, they starred in two episodes of the TV show Vida.

 In 2019, they starred in another queer web series titled These Thems, where they played Vero, a non-binary character befriending a 30-year old woman who had just come out.
 Ortiz also wrote the Spanish subtitles for the show.

 In 2021, they had recurring roles in both The Sex Lives of College Girls and S.O.Z.
 Soldados o Zombies.

 In 2022, they had their first main role in a television show, Our Flag Means Death.
 Ortiz plays a non-binary pirate in this queer comedy about the romantic relationship between Blackbeard and Stede Bonnet which quickly became a hit.
 Ortiz says that their interactions with fans have changed their life, and that they felt encouraged to get top surgery after seeing fan art of their character, Jim, getting gender-affirming surgery from the show's cook and de facto surgeon Roach (played by Samba Schutte).

 In 2023, they had two recurring voice acting roles in the animated television show Adventure Time: Fionna and Cake.
 They voiced the supporting characters Hunter, Skater Y and Fern.

 In 2024, Ortiz was a featured guest in the second season of the GLAAD digital series Dímelo.
+They also voiced a nonbinary companion character in Elder Scrolls Online named Tanlorin.

 In 2025, they had a recurring voice acting role on the Ambie-winning fiction podcast What Happened in Skinner.
 In 2025, they also performed a solo cabaret-style show called "Rise of a King" at FUERZAfest in New York City.